FAQs for the Sweet v. McMahon Settlement

 -

-The timing of your relief will depend on when you submitted your BD application.
-Please note: If you submitted borrower defense applications related to multiple schools, your applications may be in different groups.
+The timing of your relief will depend on when you submitted your borrower defense application.

-Decision group members in group 1 (people who applied for BD on or before December 31, 2017) whose applications were approved, should have received Full Settlement Relief by July 28, 2024.
-PPSL is aware that not all relief has been delivered, and the court has ordered the Department to complete delivering all relief by December 20, 2024.
-If you do not receive Full Settlement Relief by December 20, 2024, please email sweet@ed.gov, with a copy to info@ppsl.org, explaining which type(s) of relief (discharge, refund, credit repair) you are missing.
+Decision group members in group 1 (people who applied for borrower defense on or before December 31, 2017) whose applications were approved should have received Full Settlement Relief by December 20, 2024.
+If you were approved but have NOT received Full Settlement Relief, please email sweet@ed.gov, with a copy to info@ppsl.org, explaining which type(s) of relief (discharge, refund, credit repair) you are missing.
+In your email, please include your full name (and any other name or email address you might have used at the time you applied) and your borrower defense application number if you have it.

 Decision Group 2

-Decision group members in group 2 (people who applied for BD between January 1, 2018, and December 31, 2018) whose applications were approved should receive Full Settlement Relief by January 28, 2025.
-If you do not receive Full Settlement Relief by January 28, 2025, please email sweet@ed.gov, with a copy to info@ppsl.org, explaining which type(s) of relief (discharge, refund, credit repair) you are missing.
+Decision group members in group 2 (people who applied for borrower defense between January 1, 2018, and December 31, 2018) whose applications were approved should have received Full Settlement Relief by January 28, 2025.
+If you were approved but have NOT received Full Settlement Relief, please email sweet@ed.gov, with a copy to info@ppsl.org, explaining which type(s) of relief (discharge, refund, credit repair) you are missing.
+In your email, please include your full name (and any other name or email address you might have used at the time you applied), and your borrower defense application number if you have it.

 Decision Group 3

-Decision group members in group 3 (people who applied for BD between January 1, 2019, and December 31, 2019) whose applications were approved should receive Full Settlement Relief by July 28, 2025.
-If you do not receive Full Settlement Relief by July 28, 2025, please email sweet@ed.gov, with a copy to info@ppsl.org, explaining which type(s) of relief (discharge, refund, credit repair) you are missing.
+Decision group members in group 3 (people who applied for borrower defense between January 1, 2019, and December 31, 2019) whose applications were approved should have received Full Settlement Relief by July 28, 2025.
+If you were approved but have NOT received Full Settlement Relief, please email sweet@ed.gov, with a copy to info@ppsl.org, explaining which type(s) of relief (discharge, refund, credit repair) you are missing.
+In your email, please include your full name (and any other name or email address you might have used at the time you applied), and your borrower defense application number if you have it.

 Decision Group 4